This manual (updated 29 January 2012) is for GNUnited Nations (version

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled “GNU Free Documentation License.”

 It is vitally important to understand that GNUN is not a silver bullet that solves all problems.
-If we have to be honest, deploying GNUN in fact even does create some (see Disadvantages).
+To be honest, deploying GNUN in fact even does create some Known Bugs and Limitations.

 GNUnited Nations is free software, available under the GNU General Public License.